mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 ### Assembly

-Excuse the messy soldering, this is the first time I have tried to solder SMD components, and the pads are TINY, I'm probably going to need to invest in a TS100 (...and provides an excuse to buy a shiny new toy).
+Excuse the messy soldering, this is the first time I have tried to solder Surface Mount Device (SMD) components, and the pads are TINY, I'm probably going to need to invest in a TS100 (...and provides an excuse to buy a shiny new toy).

 ![Klipper Fan Hat Assembled](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-klipper-fan-hat/klipper-fan-hat-assembled.jpg)